FedeDP/ncursesFM/README.md

 If built with libconfig support, it reads following variables from /etc/default/ncursesFM.conf...remember to set them!
 * editor -> editor used to open files, in non X environment (or when xdg-open is not available)
 * show_hidden -> whether to show hidden files by default or not.
+Defaults to 0.
 * starting_directory -> default starting directory.
 * use_default_starting_dir_second_tab -> whether to use "starting_directory" when opening second tab, or to open it in current directory.
+Defaults to 0.
 * inhibit -> whether to inhibit powermanagement functions.
 Defaults to 0.
 * starting_helper -> whether to show helper win after program started.
 Defaults to 1.
 * automount -> whether to enable devices automount.
 Defaults to 0.
 * loglevel -> to change program loglevel.
 Defaults to 0.
 * persistent_log -> to enable log persistency across program restarts.
 Defaults to 0.
 * bat_low_level -> to set threshold to signal user about low battery.
+Defaults to 15%.

 NcursesFM ships an autocompletion script for cmdline options.
 It supports following options:
 * "--editor" /path/to/editor